-Before discussing this page in detail, it is important to note that there are two settings that affect the operation of this page.
-These are accessed by selecting the UIMA $\rightarrow$ Settings (or by going to the Eclipse Window $\rightarrow$ Preferences $\rightarrow$ UIMA Preferences) and checking or unchecking one of the following: "Auto generate .java files when defining types" and "Display fully qualified type names."
+Before discussing this page in detail, it is important to note that there are 3 settings that affect the operation of this page.
+These are accessed by selecting the UIMA → Settings (or by going to the Eclipse Window → Preferences → UIMA Preferences) and checking or unchecking one of the following: "Auto generate .java files when defining types", "Generate JCasGen classes only for types defined within the local project scope" and "Display fully qualified type names."

-When the Auto generate option is checked and the development language for the AE is Java, any time a change is made to a type and the change is saved, the corresponding .java files are generated using the JCasGen tool.
+When the Auto generate option is checked and the development language for the AE is Java, any time a change is made to a type and the change is saved, the corresponding java files are generated using the JCasGen tool.
 The results are stored in the primary source directory defined for the project.
-The primary source directory is that listed first when you right click on your project and select Properties → Java Build Path, click on the Source tab and look in the list box under the text that reads: "Source folder on build path."
+The primary source directory is that listed first when you right click on your project and select Properties → Java Build Path, click on the Source tab and look in the list box under the text that reads: Source folder on build path.
 If no source folders are defined, you will get a warning that you have no source folders defined and JCasGen will not be run.
-(For information on JCasGen see Chapter 7,

-JCasGen User's Guide [67]).
 When JCasGen is run, you can monitor the progress of the generation by observing the status on the Eclipse status line (normally at the bottom of the Eclipse window).
 JCasGen runs on the fully-merged type system, consisting of the type specification plus any imported type system, plus (for aggregates) the merged type systems of all the components in an aggregate.